matrefeytontias/BoIMB/README.md

 ## Usage

 Individual mods are written exactly like usual Afterbirth+ mods would.
-That, plus you benefit from a restricted `require` functionality that basically uses the builder's directory as a root.
 A direct consequence is that standalone mods can be instantly integrated in a modpack.

 BoIMB recursively visits every directory and subdirectory starting from its own directory.
-It then grabs every main.lua file it can find, processes them as needed, packs the resources (namely, `content` and `resources` directories) and builds a big mod in its own directory which then contains valid main.lua, `content` and `resources` files and directories.
+It then grabs every main.lua file it can find, processes them as needed, packs the resources (namely, `content` and `resources` directories) and builds a big mod in a given directory which then contains valid main.lua, `content` and `resources` files and directories.
 The output directory is passed as an argument to the program.

 ## Example usage